m-one-w/M1WEngine/docs/specSheet.md

 Each favorable action adds to the total high score for an amount specific to each action

 ### Boredom Meter
-Each level has a set timer that counts down to the moment Lunk goes to sleep from boredom.
+Each level has a set timer that ticks up to the moment Lunk goes to sleep from boredom.

 ## Map Rendering System
 The map shall not be rerendered unless the player object is within x% of the screen width.